Sattvik Basarkod

 About me

 Hello!
 I am just an average dude interested in intersection of philosophy and neuroscience specifically as it relates to consciousness and theory of mind.
-I have a Bachelor's of Science in Neuroscience and am starting medical school August 2026.
-Though I am open to other medical fields, I am deeply interested in clinical neurology and psychiatry cases.
-My research interest is in the intersection of attention and emotion and its clinical implications.
-I have experience working as a clinical research assistant at Wayne State School of Medicine, where I utilized neuroimaging and psychophysiology to explore risk and resiliency related to PTSD and chronic pain.
-Currently I work as a medical scribe at a neurology clinic.
-In my free time, I practice japanese sword arts, go hiking (yes even in cold Michigan), read philosophy, and spend time with my friends.
+I have a Bachelor's of Science in Neuroscience and am a medical student at CHSU COM.
+I am deeply interested in clinical neurosciences and psychiatry.
+Specifically, my research interest is in discovering association between traumatic and vascular brain injury with cognitive/ behavioral health.
+In the past, I have worked as a clinical research assistant at Wayne State School of Medicine, where I utilized neuroimaging and psychophysiology to explore risk and resiliency related to PTSD.
+In my free time, I make inspirational youtube vidoes, practice japanese sword arts (Iaido), and read philosophy.

 More details can be found in blog on Mind, Brain and Self.